pos17/ACTAMProject/README.md

 Through the main menu the user can choose one of the many combinations of environment components, in order to build the desired environment.

-Once the user found the wanted combination the user can let the system generate the musical part to be played pressing the "MUSIC" button:
+Once the user found the wanted combination it' possible to let the system generate the musical part to be played pressing the "MUSIC" button:
 When a music part is not ready the button is white.

 <p align="center">